ellaholland1/ellaholland1.github.io/README.md

 ## Human Development Index 2018

 This data on the Human Development Index in 2018 compares every country in the world in their raw number HDI.
 Human Development Index is a statistic measure that evaluates life expectancy, education, and per capita income indicators to rank countries into tiers, with 0 being the lowest development and 1 the highest.
 The bar graph allows every country to be compared side by side to evaluate the human development index of the entire globe.
 The list is in alphabetical order, and therefore shows the spread of values in a very randomized order.
+I think that this graph shows how expansive the range is, and how diverse the world's population falls when it comes to human development.
+The implications of globalization and imperialism created large discrepancies in this modern day, and especially in today's global pandemic, human development is critical.

 ![HDI.png](https://github.com/ellaholland1/ellaholland1.github.io/blob/master/HDI.png?raw=true)

 ## Harvard Data on Parent and Child Income

  This data shows the correlation between parent and child income, with regard to undergraduate studies.
 The graph shows a strong correlation between parent and child income, however interestingly enough there are few outliers where children have significantly higher incomes than their parents before them.
 Generational opportunity shows that children are most likely to have similar income as their parents before them.
 However, this correlation can be broken many times in the United States when students attend Ivy League or highly competetive schools, oftentimes as first generation students.